-Our products span 36 single product categories and include a wide variety of technical outdoor equipment and lifestyle products for a wide range of outdoor enthusiasts, including climbers, mountaineers, trail runners, skiers, backpackers and campers, competitive shooters, hunters and other outdoor-inspired consumers.
+Our products span a large assortment of product categories and include a wide variety of technical outdoor equipment and lifestyle products for a wide range of outdoor enthusiasts, including climbers, mountaineers, trail runners, skiers, backpackers and campers, competitive shooters, hunters and other outdoor-inspired consumers.
 We design many of our products for extreme applications, such as high-altitude mountaineering, ice and rock climbing, as well as backcountry skiing and alpine touring.
-We also manufacture high-quality bullets and ammunition with the tightest tolerances in the industry that enhance the performance of competitive shooters and hunters.
+We also previously manufactured high-quality bullets and ammunition with the tightest tolerances in the industry that enhance the performance of competitive shooters and hunters.
 We manufacture highly-engineered automotive roof racks, trays, mounting systems, luggage boxes, carriers, recovery tracks and accessories.
-We have also developed skincare products, such as lotions, lip balm, and sunscreen, as well as sport-enhancing supplements, nutrition, and other products using natural, organic or alternative ingredients.
 Generally, we divide our product offerings into the following three primary categories:

-- Outdoor: Our outdoor line consists of apparel, footwear, headlamps, lights, trekking poles, gloves, packs, avalanche airbags, poles, avalanche safety devices, and equipment such as carabiners, harnesses, protection devices, and various other climbing, mountaineering, hiking, and backcountry accessories and products.
-Our outdoor line represented approximately 50% of our sales during the year ended December 31, 2022. - Precision Sport: Our precision sport line consists of premium quality high-precision bullets and ammunition used in competitive shooting, hunting and other applications and environments.
-Our precision sport line represented approximately 29% of our sales during the year ended December 31, 2022. - Adventure: Our adventure line consists of highly-engineered automotive roof racks, trays, mounting systems, luggage boxes, carriers, recovery tracks and accessories.
-Our adventure line represented approximately 21% of our sales during the year ended December 31, 2022.
+- Outdoor: Our outdoor line consists of apparel, footwear, headlamps, lights, trekking poles, gloves, packs, avalanche airbags, poles, avalanche safety devices, and equipment such as carabiners, harnesses, protection devices, and various other climbing, mountaineering, hiking, and backcountry accessories and products. - Precision Sport: Our former precision sport line consists of premium quality high-precision bullets and ammunition used in competitive shooting, hunting and other applications and environments. - Adventure: Our adventure line consists of highly-engineered automotive roof racks, trays, mounting systems, luggage boxes, carriers, recovery tracks and accessories.